-The older I get, the more often I ask, or I am asked the question: Don’t you remember how it used to be?
+The older I get, the more often I hear the question: Don’t you remember how it used to be?

 This question was repeated several times this morning in a conversation, and it reminded me of a tender scene in The Lion King when Mufasa challenges Simba: “Remember who you are.
 You are my son, and the one true King.
 Remember who you are.”